rowanu/dashboarddude.com/source/_posts/2013-01-24-dashboards-for-graphite.markdown

 While Graphite is fantastic, the front-end that comes with it leaves a little bit to be desired.
-You _can_ use the built-in rendering and dashboard for viewing your system metrics, just like you _can_ use Internet Explorer 6 to browse the inter net - it'll work, but [you're gonna have a bad time](http://www.quickmeme.com/meme/3osf83/).
+You _can_ use the built-in rendering and dashboard for viewing your system metrics, just like you _can_ use Internet Explorer 6 to browse the Internet - it'll work, but [you're gonna have a bad time](http://www.quickmeme.com/meme/3osf83/).

-Thankfully, there are a lot of alternatives out there, but the [Graphite Tools](http://graphite.readthedocs.org/en/latest/tools.html) page is a little out of date (with abandoned/incomplete projects), so here's a list or dashboards I have or would consider using:
+Thankfully, there are a lot of alternatives out there, but the [Graphite Tools](http://graphite.readthedocs.org/en/latest/tools.html) page is a little out of date (with abandoned/incomplete projects), __so here's a list or dashboards I have or would consider using...__

 <!--more-->